nst/STTwitter/README.md

 ### Short Description

-`STTwitter` is lightweight Objective-C library for Twitter REST API 1.1.
+`STTwitter` is comprehensive Objective-C library for Twitter REST API 1.1.

 It works on iOS 5+ and OS X 10.7+.